 Dear Monmouth County Voters,

-A new law signed by Governor Phil Murphy in August drastically changed the Vote by Mail rules in New Jersey.
-These changes are effective immediately and will impact the November General Election.
+A new law signed by Governor Phil Murphy in August of 2018 was effective immediately and drastically changed the Vote by Mail rules in New Jersey.

 One of the changes involves how a voter can apply for a Mail-In Ballot.
 Before the change in the law, a voter had three options on the application.
 The voter could opt to receive a Mail-In Ballot for one election, all elections in one calendar year, and all future general elections.

 Now, a voter has only two options for voting by mail.
 A voter can request a Mail-In Ballot for one election or for all elections every year until the voter opts out in writing.